Adrian-Ball/adrian-ball.github.io/_posts/general/2019-03-05-mnist_DCGAN.md

     return model
 {% endhighlight %}

-With the generator function defined, we now look to define the discriminator.
-The role of the discriminator is to determine whether a given input is genuine or fake.
+With the generator function defined, the discriminator is now defined.
 The model is a combination of simple `MaxPooling` and `Dense` layers with a single `Conv2D` layer as shown below.
 The final output of this model is a single node that describes the models belief as to whether the input image was genuine (1) or fake (0).
 The final activation layer is a sigmoid curve to give us this probabilistic estimate.

 {% highlight python %}
 def model_discriminator():